I want a mortgage, and you want my WHAT?

 From the borrower’s perspective, requests for a mountain of documentation also mean taking some precautions to protect yourself from scams, said Christie Alderman, vice president, new products and services manager for Chubb Personal Insurance.
 For example, if you’re asked for a piece of documentation during a telephone call, make sure you know whom you’re speaking with, she said.
 If you don’t recognize your loan officer’s voice, call the company before following those instructions, she said.

-"If you feel terribly uncomfortable with (providing the requested documentation), it is fine to take your business elsewhere," Alderman added.
+"If you feel terribly uncomfortable with (providing the requested documentation), it is fine to take your business elsewhere," Alderman said.

 Adams suggests that borrowers frustrated by the application process reach out to community banks.
 Since they have a vested interest in the growth of the community, they might be more willing than a big bank to work with you on your loan, she said.